hybridgroup/gitnesse/README.md

 ## Other Usage

 Want to use plain old Gitnesse?
-There is an executable that requires the path to the configuration file:
+There is an executable, if you're allergic to rake tasks:

-    $ GITNESSE_CONFIG='./gitnesse_config.rb' gitnesse
+    $ gitnesse

 ## TODO

     - pluggable feature runners, so can be used with Spinach, Cucumber-JS, or ?
+    - standalone server so end users to run tests and see live results, just like Fitnesse

 ## Contributing